 Everything's Even Worse With Sharks: The Whale Shark, in Vashj'ir.
 It's a mini-raid boss whose attacks are powerful enough to instantly kill anyone it hits, so it can only be defeated by having whoever has aggro run away while everyone else damages it.

 Evil Chancellor: Lady Prestor, a noblewoman who is secretly the dragon Onyxia.
-And lately Varimathras, a dreadlord secretly working with every other dreadlord ever met.
+And later Varimathras, a dreadlord secretly working with every other dreadlord ever met.

 Evil Feels Good: Arthas!
 He went from being one of the stronger - if a bit headstrong and prone to acting before thinking - paladins in the Silver Hand to the Lich King's first and foremost Death Knight.
 And then became the Lich King himself.
 Saronite and the Old Gods also have this effect on those who remain in close proximity for too long.